sst/guide/_chapters/adding-links-in-the-navbar.md

 Unfortunately, when you click on them they refresh your browser while redirecting to the link.
 We need it to route it to the new link without refreshing the page since we are building a single page app.

-To fix this we need a component that works with React Router and React Bootstrap.
+To fix this we need a component that works with React Router and React Bootstrap called [React Router Bootstrap](https://github.com/react-bootstrap/react-router-bootstrap).
 It can wrap around your `Navbar` links and use the React Router to route your app to the required link without refreshing the browser.

 <img class="code-marker" src="/assets/s.png" />Run the following command in your working directory.